 This document provides guidance for the programming language C [2,6], so that application developers considering or using C will be better able to avoid the programming constructs that lead to vulnerabilities and their attendant consequences.
 This guidance can also be used by developers to select source code evaluation tools that can discover and eliminate such constructs in their software, or the developers of such tools.

-This document is intended to be used with TR 24772–1, which discusses programming language vulnerabilities in a language independent fashion.
+This document is intended to be used with ISO/IEC 24772–1:2024, which discusses programming language vulnerabilities in a language independent fashion.

 It should be noted that this document is inherently incomplete.
 It is not possible to provide a complete list of programming language vulnerabilities because new weaknesses are discovered continually.
 Any such report can only describe those that have been found, characterized, and determined to have sufficient probability and consequence.
 The guidance in this document has been drawn from existing safety and security coding rules [7..15].